Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Multi-constituent tissue mechanics

 \subsection{Constitutive model}

-The non-linear constitutive behavior of myocardial tissue is considered hyperelastic and defined by a strain energy density function.
-The total tissue deformation depends on both the elastic and growth components.
+We adopt a hyperelastic material framework to model biological tissue, with the total deformation represented as the combination of elastic and growth contributions.
 Herein, Subsection \ref{subsubsec: Constitutive equations of growth} describes the hyperelastic material model by specifying the total stress and tangent moduli.
-In Subsection \ref{subsubsec: Constitutive equations of near-incompressibility}, the free energy function is split into a volumetric and an isochoric part, and the constitutive equations are reformulated accordingly.
+In Subsec. \ref{subsubsec: Constitutive equations of near-incompressibility}, the free energy function is split into a volumetric and an isochoric part, and the constitutive equations are reformulated accordingly.